The objective of this campaign was to increase the hype—and therefore sales—around Popeyes first Chicken Sandwich.

 During the two weeks after Popeyes tweeted, the brand got 178 times more twitter mentions than the same period last year (Crimson Hexagon + Brandwatch).

-We became the top Google search and earned over 20 billion impressions worth $220 million (Cision).
+We became the top Google search and earned 8 billion impressions worth $87 million in media value, according to Cision.

-The week after the tweet, Popeyes increased its market share 30% (Restaurant Business Online)—the largest QSR market share increase ever tracked by analytics firm Sense360.
+The week after the tweet, Popeyes increased its market share 30% (Restaurant Business Online).
+This was the largest QSR market share increase ever tracked by analytics firm Sense360.

 Sandwich sales were 16 times more than projected (Forbes), which led to Popeyes selling out of their 10-week sandwich supply in eight days (internal data).